Max7im/jquery-csv/.github/ISSUE_TEMPLATES/FEAT_TEMPLATE.md

 - [ ] Is documentation required?
 - [ ] Will you be taking ownership of this change?

-*Note: Don't worry about answering yes/no to these.
+*Note: Don't worry about leaving these unchecked.
 These exist to quickly identify common requirements.*

 ## Details